მზიანი — MZIANI [mZIA-ni]

 The three-line label on every Teanium pack carries: Georgian script in primary size, Latin transliteration following the BGN/PCGN 2009 standard, and an English subtitle that names the leaf's biochemical state — not its flavour.

 Methods describe what was done to the leaf.
 They sit before the type when the processing is the defining feature.
-A leaf without an explicit method follows the default for its type.

 | Combination | Status | Reason |